roy-raphael/DW_P7-Groupomania-front/README.md

 Repository for the project 7 front-end of the OpenClassrooms Web Developer Path This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.

+## Summary
+There are 2 possible launching mode for the frontend :
+* HTTPS : more secure ; default mode
+* HTTP : unsecure ; the frontend should be launched using a specific command

+The frontend connects to a backend that can be in 2 possible modes :
+* HTTPS : more secure ; default mode
+* HTTP : unsecure ; the environment.ts file (in src/environments) should be updated

+## Prerequisite for a HTTP backend connection (not HTTPS backend)
+Update the environment.ts file (in src/environments) : replace `https` with `http`

 ## Prerequisites for HTTPS server

 ### Generate a self-signed certificate and its private key